Jokic, Nuggets win easily again, rout Knicks 114-89

 But Randle had little help with nobody else over 12 points as the Knicks dropped their second straight following a three-game winning streak.
 They were held to an anemic 89 points in both games.

-Denver led 28-21 after one, then made its first six shots of the second to open a 40-22 lead on JaMychal Green’s layup.
+Denver led 28-21 after one, then made its first six shots of the second with its reserves on the floor to open a 40-22 lead on JaMychal Green’s layup.
 The lead ballooned to 22 late in the first half before the Nuggets took a 59-38 advantage to the break.

+“We huddle up before the tipoff and just say let’s be better than the other team’s bench,” reserve Monte Morris said.
+“Let’s go out there and try to bring the energy and if the starters start slow let’s pick them up ,and if they start fast let’s sustain whatever they got going on.”

 Jokic had eight points while playing the whole third quarter and the Nuggets led by as much as 30 in the fourth.